antosatko/ecs-showcase/readme.md

 ### Components

-Components are actual data that *entities* may contain.
+Components are the actual data that *entities* contain.
 Behaviour of the *entity* is based only on the *components* it contains.
 Each *component* either has data type or has no data (those are sometimes called tags).